 5. Additional Information

-In addition to the required essay, personal information (excluding information pertaining to certified learning, physical, or other disabilities protected under the Americans with Disabilities Act) that may have affected the applicant’s previous academic performance may be included with the application or discussed personally with a CLU admission counselor.
+In addition to the required essay, personal information (excluding information pertaining to certified learning, physical, or other disabilities protected under the Americans with Disabilities Act) that may have affected the applicant’s previous academic performance may be included with the application or discussed personally with a Cal Lutheran admission counselor.

 6. Notification of Admission Decisions